WHO WE ARE & WHAT WE DO

 That aim of assisting PGRs in gaining the experience that they need is most obvious in our board structure, as the most senior positions on the editorial board can only be held by PGRs.

 Yet a PGR leadership team in no way suggests that we adopt a laxer approach to academic integrity.
 All articles published in RRR are subjected to a rigorous double-blind review, and our editorial team consists of both PGRs and established academics from across the Arts, Humanities and Social Sciences, who work alongside us to ensure that every article published is of the highest standard.
 We also guarantee that our double-blind reviewers will only ever be established academics, with a strong reputation in the field of your research.

-Equally, we are by no means a ‘PGR only’, and aim to publish articles from all researchers, both emerging and established scholars: from MA Students to Emeritus Professors.
+Equally, we are by no means a ‘PGR only’ journal, and have published research by both emerging and established scholars: from MA Students to Emeritus Professors.
 We exist to facilitate discussion across the Arts, Humanities and Social Sciences about the long-nineteenth century, and any articles which contribute to that vision are welcome.
 Nor do we solely publish articles.
 We are very keen to receive reviews of books, museum exhibitions, and productions, or reports on conference proceedings.

 THE EDITORIAL TEAM